aminography/PrimeDatePicker/README.md

 [`LightThemeFactory`](library/src/main/java/com/aminography/primedatepicker/picker/theme/LightThemeFactory.kt)
 that you can override their parameters or inherit a class from or make your own theme factory.

+Here is an example of how to override theme parameters in `Kotlin` as well as `Java`:

 > Kotlin
 ```kotlin
 val themeFactory = object : DarkThemeFactory() {